This information is part of the Colgate University catalog.

 Students are strongly encouraged to expand the scope of their academic experiences by studying off campus.
 SOAN faculty help guide each student toward the off-campus study experiences that complement and build on his or her overall course plan; we encourage students not to think of off-campus study as a semester-long break from Colgate but rather as a way to enhance on-campus course work.
 Students often use off-campus study as a way to collect data for use in senior seminar and honors projects.
 Since Anthropology majors are required to complete a fieldwork component as part of their coursework, off-campus study can often be a rewarding and useful way to fulfill this requirement.
 More information on off-campus study can be found on the Sociology and Anthropology web page.

-The department will accept for major credit no more than two courses taken at another institution and no more than one course towards the minor.
+Anthropology will accept for major credit no more than two courses taken at another institution and no more than one independent study course in the department, except in special circumstances as approved by the department.

 The Longyear Museum of Anthropology